FRRouting/frr/doc/manpages/frr-watchfrr.rst

    Set the VTY socket directory (the default value is "/var/run/frr").

+.. option:: -N <name>, --pathspace <name>

+   Insert the given name into paths used by the FRR daemons.
+This is appended to the VTY socket directory and passed to the daemons which also add it to their paths in /etc.

+.. option:: --netns[=<name>]

+   (Linux only.)
+Switch network namespaces when starting watchfrr.
+The name defaults to the value passed with -N (which it should be used in conjunction with.)
+If the name is not specified, the option has no effect.

+   If the network namespace does not exist, it is created in a manner compatible with iproute2.
+Network namespaces are not removed by FRR, this must be done with "ip netns delete".

 .. option:: -l <level>, --loglevel <level>

    Set the logging level (the default value is "6").
 The value should range from 0 (LOG_EMERG) to 7 (LOG_DEBUG), but higher number can be supplied if extra debugging messages are required.